jesk3r/codeQuest-javaScript-adventure-trivia/README.md

 ## How to Play

-1. Clone or download the repository to your local machine.
-2. Open the `index.html` file in your preferred web browser.
+1. Go to The website: https://jesk3r.github.io/codeQuest-javaScript-adventure-trivia/
-3. Start the quiz and answer each question by selecting the correct option.
+2. Start the quiz and answer each question by selecting the correct option.
-4. Your score will be calculated based on the number of correct answers and the time taken.
+3. Your score will be calculated based on the number of correct answers and the time taken.
-5. Aim for a high score and challenge your friends to beat it!
+4. Aim for a high score and challenge your friends to beat it!

 ## Contributing